-Clinical symptoms of untreated sleep disordered breathing (SBD) may include, excessive daytime sleepiness, bed-wetting, behavioral problems, failure to grow and in some cases heart complications.
+Clinical symptoms of untreated sleep-disordered breathing (SBD) may include, excessive daytime sleepiness, bed-wetting, behavioral problems, failure to grow, and in some cases heart complications.
 If left untreated, these heart issues can become even more problematic in adulthood.

-The dental signs of SBD are extreme wear of the teeth (due to grinding), cheek biting, narrow arches with severely crowded teeth or teeth in cross bite.
-(A cross bite can be noticed when the child bites down and his or her jaw shifts to one side when closing or chewing.)
+The dental signs of SBD are extreme wear of the teeth (due to grinding), cheek biting, narrow arches with severely crowded teeth, or teeth in crossbite.
+(A crossbite can be noticed when the child bites down and his or her jaw shifts to one side when closing or chewing.)
 Another common sign of SBD is abnormal tongue swallowing and positioning.
 Often these patients breathe chronically through their mouth and position their tongue in a forward position to allow for mouth breathing to occur.

 What should you as a parent do?

 See your pediatrician and tell them about your concerns.
-They will most likely evaluate the tonsils and adenoids and make a recommendation if they feel it is necessary, to have an evaluation by an ENT (Ear, Nose and Throat) Specialist.
+They will most likely evaluate the tonsils and adenoids and make a recommendation if they feel it is necessary, to have an evaluation by an ENT (Ear, Nose, and Throat) Specialist.

-Your family dentist is also a good source for referral to an Orthodontic specialist who can help your child increase their nasal breathing, correct the severe crowding and narrow jaws and eliminate the cross bites through the use of maxillary (upper jaw) palatal expansion.
+Your family dentist is also a good source for referral to an Orthodontic specialist who can help your child increase their nasal breathing, correct the severe crowding and narrow jaws, and eliminate the cross bites through the use of maxillary (upper jaw) palatal expansion.

 Furthermore, numerous studies done mostly by the medical community have shown time and time again, the health benefits of maxillary palatal expansion.
-Some studies have also shown that problems such as bed wetting, excessive daytime sleepiness and even behavioral problems all are resolved with a change in the jaw size, shape and function and a substantial increase in nasal breathing through palatal expansion.
+Some studies have also shown that problems such as bed wetting, excessive daytime sleepiness, and even behavioral problems all are resolved with a change in the jaw size, shape, and function and a substantial increase in nasal breathing through palatal expansion.

-In summary, if your child has any of the following symptoms, they may be a candidate for tonsil and adenoid removal, as well as an evaluation by an Orthodontic specialist for maxillary palatal expansion.
+If your child has any of the following symptoms, they may be a candidate for tonsil and adenoid removal, as well as an evaluation by an Orthodontic specialist for maxillary palatal expansion.

 - Continuous loud snoring